Our employees only speak German in the office and on the phone.

 • You want to work as a nurse in Germany.

-• Personal suitability: You are reliable for working as a nurse and have no criminal record.
+• Personal suitability: You are reliable to work as a nurse and have no criminal record.

 • Health suitability: You are mentally and physically fit to work as a nurse.